seanbethard/rag-poc/README.md

 ## rag-poc
-Quasar, Amplify PoC
+Quasar on Amplify.

-Multitenant EKS, FAISS RAG ingest, Streamlit PoC
+Multitenant Streamlit application with FAISS ingest on Bedrock, EKS.